Fehnris/AJAXWebComponents/Documentation-InteractiveTextBox.md

 text field when a user enters or leaves the text field.
 A pre determined default value is set on the text field when entered or left if the text field is empty.
 InteractiveTextBox also gives a web designer an easy way to feature a dropdown list on the text field which will display values from a set of data.
 Depending on what is entered into the text field will determine what results show in the dropdown list.
 This feature acts as an auto complete for the text field.
-Results from a set of string data are added to the dropdown when they start with characters entered into the text field.
+Results from a data set are added to the dropdown when they start with characters entered into the text field.
 The OnKeyUp event is used to handle this functionality.
 The
 InteractiveTextBox's auto complete dropdown feature can be supplied as mentioned with a set of data.
 There is currently 2 modes of operation for this data to be associated with the text field.
 The first and default mode is ARRAY which allows for a set of string